 Files are stored in one of three directories that are created by the Tesla dashcam feature.
 The last hour of recording is saved in the RecentClips folder.
 When you manually save by tapping the dashcam icon, 10 minutes of files are moved from the RecentClips folder to the SavedClips folder.
 When Sentry mode trips, files are moved from the RecentClips to the SentryClips folder.

-The Tesla dashcam, like most dashcams, records video in short one-minute segments.
+The Tesla dashcam, like most dashcams, records videos in short one-minute segments.
 Navigating through hours of four separate one-minute video streams is rather tedious with standard video viewers.
 Several owners created products to make this task far easier.

-This works in Chrome, Edge and Safari browsers (which support H.265) and likely others.
+This works in Chrome, Edge, and Safari browsers (which support H.265) and likely others.
 There is nothing to install as SentryCam loads the files from the TeslaCam directory, subdirectory, or the specific files.

 It includes the ability to change video speed, and a slider to move quickly within your videos.
 You view all four video streams at the same time (only three shown below).